Axway/axway-open-docs-common/content/en/docs/contribution_guidelines/writing_markdown.md

 ### HTML

-We do not allow any HTML tags within Markdown contributions, as HTML tags can be used in security attacks.
+We allow minimal HTML tags in Markdown contributions, as HTML tags can be used in security attacks.
+Allowed HTML is specified in the `markdownlint.json` file in the repo's root directory.
+For example, `'MD033': { 'allowed_elements': [ 'a', 'br', ] }`

 ### Tables

 Markdown has limited support for tables.
 We support only pipe tables as described in [Tables](https://www.markdownguide.org/extended-syntax/#tables).

-Table cells cannot contain multiple paragraphs, or code blocks, or lists.
+Table cells cannot contain code blocks or lists.
 If you require a more complex table, consider using lists or alternative formatting instead.

 If you have a simple table from another source (for example, Microsoft Excel) that you want to use in Markdown format, we recommend the [Markdown Tables Generator](https://www.tablesgenerator.com/markdown_tables).